Chii1-chips/Chii1-chips/README.md

 He sighs softly, shoulders slumping a bit.

-"That's reasonable.
-You can go on your way now, if you'd like I suppose,"
+"That's reasonable..."
+His voice trails off.
+"You can go on your way now, if you'd like I suppose," He shrugs, his mouth tilting in a frown, shaking his head left to right slowly.

+What a weird experience.

+You suddenly feel sleepy, after all of that work or staring at a wall you had to do today.
+You stretched your body, and went home.

 </details>